WhalleyT/STACEI_old/README.md

 * [ANARCI](http://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/ANARCI.php)

+CCP4 can be installed by following the instruction guidlines.
+It must also be added to the path in order for Python to recognise it when making calls to it.
+This can be done by either running `./start` from within the CCP4 directory, or by running `source /applications/ccp4-x.y.x/bin/ccp4.setup-sh` and adding it to your BASH path.

 ### Installing
 To install, simply clone this repository or download it.
+Cloning it can be done with:

+`git clone github.com/whalleyt/STACEI`

 ## Authors
 Manuscript in  progress

 ## License

-This project is licensed under the GNU GPL License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU GPL License - see the [LICENSE](LICENSE) file for details.